Dobatymo/data-algos/problems.md

 ## Single-source shortest path problem
 - https://en.wikipedia.org/wiki/Shortest_path_problem
 - book: 'Introduction to Algorithms'
+- survey paper: 'A Survey of Shortest-Path Algorithms' (2017)
 - find shortest path in graph so that the sum of edge weights is minimized
 - is a: 'optimization problem'
 - solved by 'Breadth-first search' for unweighted graphs